Eric Caudell: Racing career

 Caudell's No. 2 car in 2017 for Hixson Motorsports at Road America.

 Caudell's No. 2 car in 2019 for CCM Racing at Madison.

 Caudell had raced for many years in the United States Super Truck Series until the series shut down.

 Caudell made his Truck Series debut in 2014, driving the No. 12 for Cefalia Motorsports.
 He finished 28th.

 In 2017, Caudell competed in a full season in the ARCA Racing Series in the No. 2 for Hixson Motorsports, a team he previously drove part-time for in the series in 2016.
 Also, his crew chief that year was Crystal Bates, one of the few female crew chiefs in stock car racing.
 He ended up finishing tenth in points.

 For 2020, it was announced that Caudell and his No. 7 team would be returning to ARCA in ten races: Daytona, Talladega, Chicagoland, Lucas Oil, Elko, Iowa, Springfield, DuQuoin, Bristol, Memphis, and Kansas.
 In addition, Caudell and his team participated in ARCA's Daytona testing in January 2020 leading up to the race there the following month.
 Caudell and his former Hixson Motorsports teammate Rick Tackman shared his No. 7 car during the test session.

 In 2021, Caudell returned for another part-time schedule in his No. 7 car.
 He also made his debut in the ARCA Menards Series East (formerly the NASCAR K&N Pro Series East) that year as his schedule included the three combination races (Iowa, Milwaukee, and Bristol) that the main ARCA Series had with the East Series.

 Personal life

 Caudell graduated from the University of Oklahoma, earning a degree in Management Information Systems.

-He lives in Piedmont, Oklahoma and in addition to racing and has worked as an energy trading software consultant for Murphy USA for over twenty years.
+Caudell lives in Piedmont, Oklahoma and in addition to racing and has worked as an energy trading software consultant for Murphy USA for over twenty years.

 Outside of racing, Caudell serves as a marketing consultant in the oil industry by trade.